Serverless is great for websites. For AI workloads, it's a constant fight.

 usermod -aG sudo deploy

-Copy your SSH key to the deploy user
+# Copy SSH key to deploy user

 mkdir /home/deploy/.ssh